jorishr/linux-notes/permissions.md

 //-> appends user to group sudo

 deluser <user> <group>
-//-> need to relogin to see effect
+//-> need to login again to see effect
 ```

 ## 2. File and directory permissions